The NYC Solar Property Tax Abatement Ends Soon

-This property tax abatement is one of several solar incentives that make New York City a great market for residential solar.
-The abatement reduces the property tax burden of solar owners by up to 20% of the price paid for the system.
+This property tax abatement is one of several solar incentives that make New York City a great market for residential solar and a rare example of a solar incentive increasing over time.

 In this article, we’ll explore how the abatement works, who is eligible, and how to claim it.